BBK-PiJ-2014-21/Lab-Exercises/day01and02/README.md

 Once the program has the five cards, it should tell the user what is the best hand she has got, as per the following list (from best to worst):
- * **Straight flush:** all cards are of the same suite and their ranks are consecutive. note that they are probably not ordered as they were entered.
+ * **Straight flush:** all cards are of the same suite and their ranks are consecutive.
+                       Note that they are probably not ordered as they were entered.
  * **Poker:** four of the five cards have the same rank.
  *  **Full House:** three of a kind plus two of a kind.
  * **Flush:** all cards share the same suit, but are not consecutive.